everydayspymaster/Employee-Locator/README.md

-Simple easy and free to use Employee Locator.
-First add status then add employees
+Easy-to-use Employee Locator.
+First, add the status than add employees.